datasec-lab/DPED/README.md

 ## Requirements

 - Python 3.8+
-- PyTorch 1.9+
+- PyTorch 1.7.0+ (but <2.1.0 for Opacus compatibility)
-- Transformers 4.11+
+- Transformers 4.0.0+
-- Opacus 0.15+
+- Opacus 1.4.0 (specific version for PyTorch compatibility)
-- Datasets
+- Datasets 1.0.0+
-- NumPy
+- NumPy 1.19.0+
-- scikit-learn
+- scikit-learn 0.24.0+
-- tqdm
+- tqdm 4.50.0+
-- matplotlib
+- matplotlib 3.3.0+

+**Note**: The specific Opacus version (1.4.0) is required for compatibility with PyTorch 2.0.x.
+Newer versions of Opacus may not work with this PyTorch version.

 ## File Structure